Caged singers and fighters: crickets and locusts in China

 For grasshoppers green (guoguo), the boxes are provided with simple stoppers usually made of wood or calabash and pierced with five or seven holes.
 For the other species, the refinement reaches tops with the caps which are made of three parts: a ring which encloses the opening, the stopper proper which comprises a shutter end and an ornate openwork dome (Mengxin).
 Materials such as precious woods, ivory and tortoiseshell are used to make these corks.
 The ring and the cap can be made of ivory and the grid and the Mengxin in tortoiseshell.
 In addition, a thin metal spiral is introduced under the opening to amplify the resident's song.

-Small cages of metal, bamboo, wood or ivory are also used for singers; they can be transported, hung or put down.
-For one or more guests, they open with gallows doors that slide upward.
+Small cages of metal, bamboo, wood or ivory are also used for singers; they can be transported, hung or placed.
+For one or more guests, they open through gallows doors that slide upwards.